 How do I prevent someone contesting my will

 Your wishes are your wishes.
-If you create a Will or Trust, you want to make sure you speak with an estate planning attorney at The Taormina Firm to prevent any family strife after your death.
+If you create a Will or Trust, you want to make sure you speak with a St. Louis estate planning attorney at The Taormina Firm to prevent any family strife after your death.

 When people create a Will, Trust, or other estate planning document, they assume that it will be legally sound.
 Unfortunately, in many cases, when the estate is opened and a legal document such as a Will or Trust (either Revocable or Irrevocable) is presented, either one of these may be disputed by a family member or loved one.
 If an individual disagrees with one of these estate planning documents, he or she may dispute it in a court of law.

 Oftentimes, controversies relating to estate planning arise due to poor planning.
 At other times, it may be that the estate planning documents prepared by an estate planning attorney were not updated throughout the course of the person's life.
 As an estate planning attorney, I see three main types of disputes: (1) second marriages, (2) mistrust of the personal representative or trustee of the estate, and (3) coercion or undue influence.
 With proper estate planning and vigilance on both the part of the client and the estate planning attorney, these disputes can be avoided.
 However, when clients and estate planning attorneys fail to keep a watchful eye on major life changes, particularly as they relate to the clients' estate planning documents, disputes arise, and litigation follows.
 Let's take a look at each of these dispute scenarios one at a time.